Is Delta 8 THC Safe? Knowing the Side Effects of D8

 Like delta 9 THC, delta 8 THC does form tolerance; you’ll need to increase your dose over time to achieve the same effects with regular use.
 This alone may lead to irresponsible use that revolves around getting high.

 Controlling your tolerance to delta 8 THC will help you enjoy its cognitive effects without increasing the risk of behavioral addiction.

-Not to mention that it can save you money, as you won’t need to use that much.
+It can save you money, as you won’t need to use it that much.

 How to Prevent Tolerance from Building Up